Ashraf840/Emailer/README.md

 Initial Version:
 1. It can send email to multiple user from a pre-defined email, which is hard-coded inside the program.
+2. The app is stored inside the "master" branch.